sindresorhus/amas/readme.md

 - [Edenspiekermann](https://github.com/edenspiekermann/ama) - Design agency based in Berlin and around the world.
 - [Code Monkey Health](https://github.com/codemonkeyhealth/ama) - Helping developers and others with tips, tricks, recipes and programs focused on Lifestyle, Exercise, Attitude and Food [LEAF](http://codemonkeyhealth.com).
+- [Ruby Taiwan](https://github.com/rubytaiwan/AMA) - Helping developers in Taiwan with any questions.
+Can ask in English or Chinese.

 -